Program

 In this session, you will get hands-on experience with system security, cryptography, web security, and more!

-The session will be held as a capture-the-flag competition, where participants must find vulnerabilities in given programs and exploit those vulnerabilities.
+The session is hosted by the student team LosFuzzys as a beginner-friendly capture-the-flag competition, where participants must find and exploit vulnerabilities in given programs.
 Upon successful exploitation, you will receive a flag that will reward you with points!
 This is a great opportunity to network and collaborate with like-minded people to find solutions to security-related problems.

 In contrast to runtime attacks, the CPU microarchitecture itself gives much more subtle ways to attack an application via side-channels.
 These side channels range from measuring execution time and detecting memory access patterns, over cache attacks (e.g., Flush+Reload) to Meltdown and Spectre attacks, leaking information across different processes and privilege boundaries.
 In this lab, you will experiment with various microarchitectural side channels.